 - A student who is accused of violating the Code of Conduct is entitled to appropriate due process.
-The Administration and Board of Education reserve the right to waive, alter, or modify any penalties or guidelines due to extenuating circumstances. - Any student that receives or serves an In-School Suspension AND/OR Out-of-School Suspension (i.e. Suspensions) while participating in an extracurricular activity (,i.e. season, club, and/or group) will not be able to participate in at least one calendar day of games, matches, meets, and/or events for each activity they are currently participating in.
-If the Suspension is longer than one day, the extracurricular Suspension increases to match the length. - Any student that receives or serves a Suspension for a second time will not be able to participate in at least two calendar days of games, matches, meets, and/or events for each activity.
-(If the Suspension is longer than two days, the extracurricular Suspension increases to match the length.
-Students may be allowed to participate in practices and/or regular meetings with the exception of the timeframe of the duration of an Out-of-School Suspension. - A student who is issued any combination of three total incidents of Suspensions during the season or for the timeframe of a club or group will be removed for the remainder of the season for a sport or for the year for a club or group. - If a student receives a fourth Suspension in a school year, the student may be removed from all future extracurricular activities for the e remainder of the school year.
-The Administration will conduct a due process meeting with the student and a parent before making this determination. - The Administration may choose to carry over Suspensions consequences from one season or group or club timeframe to the next during the school year.
+The Administration and Board of Education reserve the right to waive, alter, or modify any penalties or guidelines due to extenuating circumstances. - Any student who has participated in any extracurricular or co-curricular activities are subject to the code of conduct 24/7/365 from the beginning of the first activity. - A student whose infractions (drugs, alcohol, arrest, etc) occur away from school or school activities may be given a suspension or may be removed from activity/season. - Students who are not representing our school in a positive manner, including but not limited to, bad behavior, bad language, and/or poor sportsmanship can be disciplined by Administration for these behaviors that occur during any school sponsored activity.
+These consequences may carry over into other seasons or group/club timeframes. - The Administration may choose to carry over Suspension consequences from one season or group or club timeframe to the next during the school year. - Students who are not participating in extracurriculars because they have been issued consequences from the Administration do not dress in the team uniform, and must be in regular clothes, but should attend the event with the team if directed to do so by coaches or administration. - Any student that receives or serves an In-School Suspension AND/OR Out-of-School Suspension (i.e. Suspensions) while participating in an extracurricular activity (,i.e. season, club, and/or group) will not be able to participate in at least one calendar day of games, matches, meets, and/or events for each activity they are currently participating in.
+If the Suspension is longer than one day, the extracurricular Suspension increases to match the length.

+- Any student that receives or serves any type of Suspension for a second time will not be able to participate in at least two calendar days of games, matches, meets, and/or events for each activity.
+If the Suspension is longer than two days, the extracurricular Suspension increases to match the length.
+Students may be allowed to participate in practices and/or regular team meetings with the exception of the timeframe of the duration of an Out-of-School Suspension. - A student who is issued any combination of three total incidents of Suspensions during the season or for the timeframe of a club or group will be removed for the remainder of the season for a sport or for the year for a club or group. - If a student receives a fourth Suspension in a school year, the student may be removed from all future extracurricular activities for the remainder of the school year.
+The Administration will conduct a due process meeting with the student and a parent before making this determination. - A student receiving a bus suspension will not be allowed to ride the bus to or participate in any away events during the period of the suspension.